Trinidad Orisha: Beliefs

+Eshu was seen as the most powerful god who emanated all the other gods in some Orisha traditions.
+Eshu created, merged with, and exists in the spiritual cosmology where the gods Ogun, Shango, Shakpana, Ọya, Oshun, and Yemọja (and other gods on her level) exist, being as respectively powerful compared to each other in the order of the list.
+The gods give power to stools used in worship that exist in a similar hierarchy, which in turn give power to a divine "Palais" and perogun shrines.
+Babalú-Ayé and Ọlọrun ground this cosmology and give it stability, while aṣẹ exists on the bottom of it, while still being extremely powerful and an enabling force behind it that connects to Babalú-Ayé, Ọlọrun, and Eshu.

-Events and Practices
+Events and practices

 The main Orisha event is the feast.
 Lasting for two to four days during the season of sacrifice and thanksgiving, the large ceremonial gatherings, often involving up to 100 people, are characterized by spirit possession, animal sacrifice, and nearly constant drumming and singing.
 The ceremony happens throughout the night, ending with a communal meal each morning around dawn.
 The ritual concludes on Saturday night, and an outdoor pilgrimage usually follows the feast on Sunday.

 Flag planting is also an important element of the religion.
 Shrines and houses usually display long poles with colored fabric on the ends, with different colors representing different orishas.
-A red flag, for example, represents Ogun, while red and white represents Shango.
+For example, red and white represents Shango.
 "It is reminiscent of a ritual sequence described in the Holy Odu OfunAjitena, which calls for the ritual raising of different colored flags at specific times of the year in order to be blessed by Olodumare."
 Common flags displayed are for Shango and Orun.